goyalvartul/threatspotter/README.md

 ./scripts/installations_debian.sh
 ```

-### ThreatMapper-AiSecureMe running
+### ThreatSpotter-AiSecureMe running

-- The following command is used for running ThreatMapper-AiSecureMe.
+- The following command is used for running ThreatSpotter-AiSecureMe.
 ```console
 sudo ./scope launch
 ```

-- The following command is used for stopping and closing ThreatMapper-AiSecureMe.
+- The following command is used for stopping and closing ThreatSpotter-AiSecureMe.
 ```console
 sudo ./scope stop
 ```